defenseunicorns/leapfrogai/README.md

 **_First_** refer to the [DEVELOPMENT.md](docs/DEVELOPMENT.md) document for general development details.

-**_Then_** refer to the linked READMEs for each individual package's local development instructions.
+**_Then_** refer to the linked READMEs for each individual sub-directory's local development instructions.

 - [SDK](src/leapfrogai_sdk/README.md)[^2]
 - [API](packages/api/README.md)[^3]